yavwa/liteIM/README.md

 Lite.IM is licensed under the [GNU Affero General Public License](https://www.gnu.org/licenses/agpl-3.0.en.html) (AGPL-3.0-only) license.
 This means you are free to share or adapt it in any way, but not for commercial use.

-## 6. Contribute

-Please submit pull requests for big fixes and improvements.
-If you have any questions, please feel free to contact us on any of our community channels.
-Please make sure your code is working before submitting a pull request.
-If you have a feature request, please use the [issues page](https://github.com/zulurepublic/liteIM/issues) and tag your issue with "feature-request".

 ## 7. Bug Reporting

-Bug reports can be sent to support@zulurepublic.io or submitted via chat at the [Zulu Republic Support Page](http://support.zulurepublic.io/).
+Bug reports can be sent to admin@digitalshilling

-You can also reach the dev team directly on [github](https://github.com/zulurepublic/liteIM/issues).
+You can also reach the dev team directly on [github](https://github.com/yavwa).

-## 8. Learn More

-To learn more about Lite.IM, visit the [project website](https://www.lite.im/), as well as the [Zulu Republic website](https://www.zulurepublic.io/) and [blog](www.medium.com/zulurepublic).

-The Zulu Republic Telegram community can be found [here](https://t.me/ztxrepublic).

-Follow Zulu Republic on Twitter at [@ztxrepublic](www.twitter.com/ztxrepublic).

 ## 9. What's New In This Version